CSCI-5619-Fall-2020/Lecture-19/README.md

 3. Creating a button in 3D space
 4. Using panels to layout more complex GUIs

-## Code Bounty
+## Bug Bounty

 Anyone that can figure out a bug fix or workaround for the incorrect depth testing with GUI components on the Oculus Quest will earn 1 bonus point on their final grade!
-(Only one person per solution can earn this bounty.)
+(Only one person per unique solution can earn this bounty.)

 ## Participation Exercise